psu13/mutable-hakyll/posts/yoneda-speedrun.md

 and lines it up exactly with the action of $G$ on $\mathbf{C}$.
 No other assumptions or conditions are needed.
-In this sense they define a relationship between functors that is just sitting there in the world no matter what, and thus "natural".
+In this sense they define a relationship between functors that is just sitting there in the world no matter what, and is thus "natural".
 Another apt way of putting this is that natural transformations give a canonical way of moving between the images of two functors [[3](http://www.julia-goedecke.de/pdf/CategoryTheoryNotes.pdf)].